Classifying subcategories, local algebra and the Rosenberg spectrum of a locally noetherian category: Introduction

 In order to study $n$-resolving subcategories, we develop a better understanding of local algebra in the category $\mathcal A$.
 Since $\mathcal A$ is a Grothendieck category, we can consider for any object $M\in \mathcal A$ the cosyzygy $\mho_1(M):=E(M)/M$ as well as higher cosyzygies $\mho_k(M):=\mho_1(\mho_{k-1}(M))$ for $k>1$.
-The main result of Section 7 is a characterization of associated points of higher cosyzygies of objects of $\mathcal A$.
-This is motivated by a famous lemma of Bass that gives a criterion for associated primes of higher cosyzygies of modules over commutative noetherian rings using $Ext$ groups.
+The main result of Section 7 is a characterization of associated points of higher cosyzygies of objects of $\mathcal A$ under certain conditions.
+These results are motivated by a famous lemma of Bass that gives a criterion for associated primes of higher cosyzygies of modules over commutative noetherian rings using $Ext$ groups.

-\begin{theorem} (see \ref{L7.4} and \ref{Bass9}) Let $\mathcal A$ be a locally noetherian Grothendieck category in which every nonzero object has an associated point.
-Let $M$ be an object of $\mathcal A$.